 Second, it is valuable for friends or loved ones to learn the tell-tale signs of depression so that they can offer help as early in the process as possible because depression is a painful condition, both for the person suffering from it and his or her loved ones.

-So, here are seven tell-tale signs of depression that should make you wonder if your friend or loved-one is developing depression:
+So, here are seven tell-tale signs of depression that will help you determine if your friend or loved-one is developing depression:

-2. Sleep difficulties.
-This may take the form of trouble falling asleep, or waking up during the night or the early hours of the morning.
+This may take the form of trouble falling asleep or waking up during the night or the early hours of the morning.
 You may find your loved one in another room, trying to while away the time.
-This may disrupt your own sleep and may feel like abandonment, leading you to say things like, “Not only isn’t he/she available for me during the day, but even at night.”
+This may disrupt your own sleep and may feel like abandonment, leading you to say things like, “Not only isn’t he/she available for me during the day but even at night.”
 Again, it’s important not to take the symptom personally, but recognize it for what it is.

-3. Eating changes – too little or too much – with corresponding weight changes in the expected direction.
+Too little or too much eating–with corresponding weight changes in the expected direction.
 A husband (for example) can readily become angry with his wife and blame her for eating too much and gaining weight, misinterpreting the symptom as a sign that she no longer cares as much about their intimate life and is therefore “letting herself go.”

-7. Loss of confidence in oneself and optimism about the future is sign of a depression.
+Loss of confidence in oneself is a sign of depression.
 Depressed people feel poorly about themselves and their future.
-If your friend or loved one is usually more self confident and optimistic and this then changes, suspect depression.
+If your friend or loved one is usually more self-confident and optimistic and this then changes suspect depression.

 If you detect one or more of these signs in a friend or loved one, you may want to look up a more comprehensive list of symptoms for major depression in the standard manual for psychiatric conditions, the DSM-IV.